-Figure 1: Parallel circuit with k=3 and T levels.
-Dark circles denote $\varepsilon_k$ -depolarizing noise, and light circles denote $\varepsilon_1$ -depolarizing noise.
+Figure 1: Parallel circuit with k = 3 and T levels.
+Dark circles denote ε_k -depolarizing noise, and light circles denote ε_1 -depolarizing noise.
 Also marked are two consistent sets (defined in Section 3), each containing four qubits.
-The first has distance 1, the second has distance T-2.
+The first has distance 1, the second has distance T - 2.
 The output qubit is in the upper right corner.

 We assume the circuit is composed of k-qubit gates that are probabilistic mixtures of unitary operations, as well as arbitrary (i.e., all completely-positive trace-preserving) one-qubit gates.
+In particular, it is possible to do intermediate one-qubit measurements.
 We assume the output of the circuit is the outcome of a measurement of a designated output qubit in the computational basis.
 Finally, we assume that the circuit is subject to noise as follows.
 Recall that p-depolarizing noise on a certain qubit replaces that qubit by the completely mixed state with probability p, and does not alter the qubit otherwise.
-Formally, this is described by the superoperator $\mathcal{E}$ acting on a qubit $\rho$ as $\mathcal{E}(\rho) = (1-p)\rho + pI/2$ .
-We assume that each one-qubit gate is followed by at least $\varepsilon_1$ -depolarizing noise on its output qubit, where $\varepsilon_1 > 0$ is an arbitrarily small constant.
+Formally, this is described by the superoperator \mathcal{E} acting on a qubit ρ as $\mathcal{E}(\rho) = (1-p)\rho + pI/2$.
+We assume that each one-qubit gate is followed by at least ε_1 -depolarizing noise on its output qubit, where $\varepsilon_1 > 0$ is an arbitrarily small constant.
 Thus one-qubit gates can be essentially noise-free.
-We also assume that each k-qubit gate is preceded by at least $\varepsilon_k$ -depolarizing noise on each of its input qubits, where $\varepsilon_k > 1 - \sqrt{2^{1/k} - 1} = 1 - \Theta(1/\sqrt{k})$ .
+We also assume that each k-qubit gate is preceded by at least ε_k -depolarizing noise on each of its input qubits, where $\varepsilon_k > 1 - \sqrt{2^{1/k} - 1} = 1 - \Theta(1/\sqrt{k})$.